16 Workplace Health and Well-being Ideas, Activities, and Initiatives for Any Budget

 4. Provide vendor communication materials to encourage healthy holiday gifts from vendors

-When the holidays come around, vendors will typically supply companies with holiday gifts that are not so healthy.
-These gifts typically include cake, chocolates, cupcakes, and other sugary or fried foods that are not healthy.
+When the holidays come around, vendors will typically supply companies with unhealthy holiday gifts.
+These gifts typically include cake, chocolates, cupcakes, and other sugary or fried foods.

 Some might make excuses and turn a blind eye because it is the holidays.
 However, the truth is that these foods don’t just show up during the holidays.
 Employees need to be encouraged to eat healthy all year round, even on holidays.

 Employees will probably consume whatever holiday gifts are given to them, whether they are healthy or not.
 If you can have your vendors supply gifts like fruit baskets, tropical fruit bars, or trail mix, then it will be easier for employees to make healthier choices.

 Supply all your vendors with communication materials such as pictures, letters, pamphlets, and infographics which express exactly what you’re looking for.
 Well-being in the workplace is easier when you have help from vendors.